plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

 Where does our Entity Framework DbContext subclass, ContactsContext, get saved?
-So that we never have to think about it again, we&#8217;ll establish a Unit of Work per web request with a globally-applied filter attribute:
+So that we never have to think about it again, we'll establish a Unit of Work per web request with a globally-applied filter attribute:

 ```cs
 public class UnitOfWork : ActionFilterAttribute